andresbonil/cytosim/doc/compile/cygwin.md

 ## Instructions to run Cytosim on Cygwin

-Cytosim runs on Cygwin, but this is not supported.
-Typically this mode is only used by third parties.
+Cytosim runs on Windows, using [Cygwin](https://www.cygwin.com), but this is not supported directly by us.

 ### Installation

-Run the Cygwin installer with default settings until you get to the package selection screen.
-In order to properly compile and run Cytosim several packages which are not default must be installed:
+Run the [Cygwin installer](https://cygwin.com/install.html) with default settings until you get to the package selection screen.
+To compile and run Cytosim, several packages must be explicitely selected:

 - gcc				(GNU compiler suite including C++)
 - make				(GNU make)
 - libBLAS			(Basic Linear Algebra Subprograms)
 - libLAPACK		(Linear Algebra PACKage)
-- X11    	    	(X Window System)
-- automake		(makefile generator tool)
-- cmake			(makefile generator tool)
 - OpenGL			(Open Graphics Library)
 - GLEW				(OpenGL Extension Wrangler Library)
+- X11    	    	(X Window System)
 - python3     	(python interpreter for cygwin)

-Searching for the keywords provided and selecting items that mention "devel" or "lib".
+Search for the keywords provided and select one matching item mentionning "devel" or "lib".
 To select items for installation click the weird icon to the left of "Skip" or "Default" until it reads "Install" instead.
-After all packages are selected install Cygwin.
+After all packages are selected press 'Next' to install Cygwin.

 **Tip**: In the view drop-down menu select "Category" which will reorganize packages to show them by category.
-Rather than go through the Developer tools line by line, click on the icon between "Devel" and "Default" to change it to "Install".
-This will install all the developer tools for Cygwin, which is overkill and will take ~20-30 minutes, but is much easier than figuring out which tools are/aren't neccessary.
+You may then chose to install all the developer tools for Cygwin, which is overkill and will take ~20-30 minutes, but may be easier than finding out the tools listed above.

 ### Compilation

+Compile from within the Cygwin terminal, which will use the toolchain (`gcc` and `make`) provided by cygwin.
-Modify the `makefile.inc` to set `MACHINE:=cygwin`, and disable offscreen rendering by setting `HAS_PNG:=0`.
-Recompile fresh using the toolchain (`gcc` and `make`) provided by cygwin.
-The procedure is the same as on other platforms (enter `make`).
+The MACHINE should be automatically selected (in case of trouble, set `MACHINE:=cygwin` in `makefile.inc`).
+Disable offscreen rendering by setting `HAS_PNG:=0`.The procedure is the same as on other platforms (enter `make`).
 If you experience trouble, please let us know.

 ### The X Window System (X11)